akash-network/node/README.md

 # Photon

 Photon is a cloud infrasture system that pairs independent datacenter providers with users seeking high-performance application hosting.
-The process is simple for both sides of the equation - [Datacenter Components](#datacenter) are easy to install and provide a high degree of automation, while application deployment [configuration](#deployment-configuration) and [administration](#photon-command) is simple and intuitive.
+The process is simple for both parties - [Datacenter Components](#datacenter) are easy to install and provide a high degree of automation, while application deployment [configuration](#deployment-configuration) and [administration](#photon-command) is simple and intuitive.

  * [Photon Components](#photon-components)
    * [Registry](#registry)